Ultrametric spaces of branches on arborescent singularities: Introduction

 We prove the following analog of it in the setting of arborescent singularities (see Corollary \ref{cor:upbound}, in which we describe also the case of equality):

-\begin{quote} {\em Whenever $L, A, B$ are three pairwise distinct branches on the arborescent singularity $S$ and $E_l$ is the unique component of the exceptional divisor of a resolution of $L$ which intersects the strict transform of $L$, one has: } \end{quote}
+\begin{quotation} {\em Whenever $L, A, B$ are three pairwise distinct branches on the arborescent singularity $S$ and $E_l$ is the unique component of the exceptional divisor of an embedded resolution of $L$ which intersects the strict transform of $L$, one has: } \end{quotation}

 Then, in Theorem \ref{thm:ultraint}, we prove the following analog of the fact that $U_L$ is an ultrametric: